AdobeDocs/marketo.sv-SE/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-12a.md

 # Mall 12A {#template-12a}

-Högerklicka för att [hämta mall 12A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-12a.html)
+Högerklicka för att [ladda ned mall 12A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-12a.html)

 ![](assets/image2015-8-4-14-3a23-3a23.png)